| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 What is social media addiction?

-The social media is today an essential part of everyday life of children, teenagers, adults and even the older generation in the digitalized world.
-Facebook, Instagram, YouTube, WhatsApp and Tik Tok are some of the platforms that ensure we are connected, informed and entertained.
-As much as these tools have immense advantages, they are becoming an increasing source of concern which is known as, social media addiction.
+Now, the Social Media is an essential part of day-to-day life of children, teenagers, adults & also older people in the present digital world.
+Facebook, Instagram, YouTube, WhatsApp and Tik Tok are some of the platforms which ensure we are digitally connected, informed about the current on-goings and also entertain us.
+Although, these sites have so many advantages, they are becoming a concern which is generally known as “social media addiction”.

-This dependency does not only affect the young population, even the adult working, parenting, teaching and health practitioners are known to be highly affected by the excessive use of screens.
-In the long run, it may have an impact on mental health, sleep, work output, family dynamics and physical health.
+In present context, not only the youth, but also it affects the working adults, parenting, teaching, health care practitioners by the excessive use of screens.
+In the long-run, which may impact on their mental health, sleep disturbance, work outcome, family problems and self physical health.

 social media addiction health effects infographic